 In 2007, he also wrote and directed the award-winning feature film FREEDOM .
 Among the many accolades given this film FREEDOM was chosen Best Film at the 2007 Virginia Independent Film Awards sponsored by the Virginia Film Office.
 In 2012, working alongside his long-time friend and creative partner John Hardy, Rick co-wrote and produced the feature film THIS WORLD, another award-winning effort.
 (Both films currently available on Amazon.)

 His play for young audiences, The Learning Box, was the first play ever endorsed by the Virginia Education Association.

 Rick spent the early years of his career in broadcasting serving as Production Manager at WOPI Radio and Director of Production at WCYB TV.
 He also performed in and directed scores of shows at Theatre Bristol, where he served for a time as Producing Director.
 He was also the Producing Director of the Don’t Touch That Dial! radio theater company for six years.

 Rick is a graduate of East Tennessee State University where he was awarded the Bud Frank Award for Excellence in Theater.
 In 2010 Rick was inducted into the ETSU Department of Communications Alumni Hall of Fame.

-A native of Southwest Virginia, Rick and his wife, Lola, have three children with wonderful spouses, seven terrific grandchildren and seven house-trained grandpuppies.
+A native of Southwest Virginia, Rick and his wife, Lola, have three children with wonderful spouses, seven terrific grandchildren and six house-trained grandpuppies.